 The Santa Cruz controllers were more responsive than Touch, and that's likely thanks to the integrated six-degree-of-freedom, of 6DOF, tracking.
 This makes it so the controllers are more accurate at tracking your hand movements, which they have to be as you move around more freely in VR.

-We've always been a fan of Touch, and Project Santa Cruz controllers only build and improve upon the experience, refining it and doing a better job of keeping up with you as you move around.
+We've always been a fan of Touch, and Project Santa Cruz controllers only build and improve upon the experience, refining it and doing a better job of keeping up as you move around.

 Though our time with Project Santa Cruz was short and the headset is a prototype subject to change, what we experienced was impressive.
-While we didn't get to see all that Santa Cruz can do, it provides something Rift can't, and that's movement.
+While we didn't get to see all that Santa Cruz can do, it provides something Rift can't: movement.

 The experiences, albeit limited, were quite good, and were only enhanced because we could move and interact with the environment.
-The 6DOF controllers fit right into the puzzle, and while we'll have to wait before we can pass judgement on the trackpad, the controllers feel like they are right on track.
+The 6DOF controllers fit nicely into the picture, and while we'll have to wait before we can pass judgement on the trackpad, the controllers feel like they are right on track.

-It might be easy to say Project Santa Cruz is a Rift without a wire, though to some extent, that's true.
+It might be easy to say Project Santa Cruz is a Rift without a wire, and to some extent, that's true.
 The headsets are very similar, from design to experiences.
-Santa Cruz's graphics looked like only a small step down from Rift, and there was no lag during our demos.
+Santa Cruz's graphics only looked like a small step down from Rift, and there was no lag during our demos.
 There was a perceptible screen door effect at times, but it wasn't distracting or detrimental to the overall experience.

-But Santa Cruz also seems to occupy a space all its own.
+But, Santa Cruz also seems to occupy a space all its own.
 Inside-out tracking and the controllers give Santa Cruz a bit of an HTC Vive feel, while everything else about the headset keeps it firmly in the Rift family.
-It's in the blending of these two experiences with movement thrown in that make Project Santa Cruz its own beast.
+It's in the blending of these two experiences with movement thrown in that makes Project Santa Cruz its own beast.